-What every enterprise needs to know about Apple’s $91b quarter
+What every enterprise needs to know about Apple’s $91B quarter

 Apple is reaching new customers.

-While this changes in different countries, Cook confirmed 75% of Apple Watch customers are new.
-In China, 75% of Mac purchasers are new to the platform with almost two-thirds buying iPads are being new.
+While this varies from country to country, Cook confirmed 75% of Apple Watch customers are new.
+In China, 75% of Mac purchasers are new to the platform as are almost two-thirds of those buying iPads.

 This growing platform remains a potential cash cow for any enterprise smart enough to create a successful product or service within it.
 This remains an international market comprising hundreds of millions of the most engaged, most affluent, consumers.